-Learn how to create enhanced learning opportunities using the latest tools and techniques to connect with today’s digital-first students.
+Learn how to create enhanced learning opportunities using the latest tools and techniques to connect with today’s digital-first learners.

 Our unique approach to instructional design focuses on understanding learning theory, blending traditional instructional design models with rapid prototyping and data analytics to create online courses.
-You will gain hands-on experience developing and publishing online courses using the edX platform.
+You will gain hands-on experience developing and publishing online courses using a learning management system of your choice.

-This Instructional Design and Technology MicroMasters program will provide the knowledge and skills needed to capitalize on one of the fastest growing areas of education – online teaching and learning.
-This program will prepare you to create engaging and active learning, using digital pedagogy, emerging technologies and data analytics.
+This Instructional Design and Technology MicroMasters program will provide the knowledge and skills needed to capitalize on one of the fastest-growing areas of education – online teaching and learning.
+This program will prepare you to create engaging and active learning experiences, using digital pedagogy, emerging technologies and data analytics.

-Through this program you will learn how to design captivating learning experiences for students who want mobile learning opportunities that are collaborative and accessible, while advancing your knowledge of educational theory.
+Through this program, you will learn how to design captivating learning experiences for learners who want mobile learning opportunities that are collaborative and accessible, while advancing your knowledge of educational theory.